wbx1727031/WoodSKE/README.md

 ![Skeleton extraction](PNG/Thin.jpg)
 The points in the blue spherical area formed the nearby point set (SCO) of a coarse skeleton point PCS (green dot).
 ESO means the nearest Euclidean distance between PCS and the input point cloud (the distance between PCS and Pnear).
 PL is the farthest point to Pnear (blue dot) in the SCO.
 The ESO of PL (orange dot) is ESO ′.
 In the inset (C), the skeleton point PSKE (red dot) was located by the mean coordinate of points with larger ESO than that of PCS in the dash-shaded area.
 The red lines present the thinned skeleton.<br><br>

+In the folder 'script (in Python)', 'WoodSKE.py' is used to extract the skeleton of woody point clouds, while 'ANGLE-CALCULAT.py' is used to extract the inclination angles of single branches based on the woody point clouds and the WoodSKE-extracted skeletons.
+--

 **Acknowledgments**<br>
 We sincerely thank providers of the TR dataset (https://doi.org/10.1111/2041-210x.12933) and developers of <br><br>the LeWoS (https://doi.org/10.1111/2041-210X.13342), <br><br>Laplacian contraction (https://doi.org/10.1109/SMI.2010.25, https://doi.org/10.1016/j.agrformet.2019.107874), <br><br>L1-medial ( https://doi.org/10.1145/2461912.2461913), <br><br>CloudCompare (www.cloudcompare.org), <br><br>HELIOS ++ (https://www.sciencedirect.com/science/article/pii/S0034425721004922), <br><br> and Starlab software (https://github.com/OpenGP/starlab). <br><br> *We also thank our colleague Zengxin Yun for helping us compile the HELIOS ++ software.